 The process of downloading code from remote repository is called Checkout.
 In other words, when a remote Git repository is cloned to a local machine, it’s termed as checkout of code.

 This term is used in terms of a particular branch.
 When any branch is not explicitly specified, the code on the default branch (usually called the master branch) is checked-out.
 But even when you download code from any other branch, it’s termed as checkout of that particular branch.
 You can checkout any desired status of the repository which may include master, developer etc.

-Index is the cache area between working directory and local git repository.
+An index is the cache area between the working directory and the local git repository.

 With reference to our setup, consider a group of files where variables have been refactored.
 As noted in the tutorial on Git Life-cycle, there are two stages to committing this group of files: